enkidevs/curriculum/javascript/core/flow-control/loops-part-2.md

 ---
 ## Content

-`for..in` loops allow you to iterate through an objects keys.
-E.g. the keys below are `firstName` and `lastName`:
+The `for..in` loop allows you to iterate through an object's keys.
+Consider the following `firstName` and `lastName` keys:

 ```javascript
 let obj = {